ukautz/clif/README.md

 Assuming each/most of your commands require some global config, which needs to have an optional path.
 Eg: `my-app do-something --config /path/to/config.yml`.

-This can be solved using the `Setup` method of default options:
+This can be solved using the `Parse` method of a default options:

 ```go
 // Some type for holding config